danielmayorga/aoc_2022/README.md

 Add a flag to check if the position has changed.
 This was a relatively small change with my first implementation.
 We just checked the proposal dictionary and made sure the key and sole position in the position array don't match.

+### Day 24

+We're almost done!

+#### Part 1

+We create a simulation.
+Each minute we update the map and iterate through all our candidate positions.
+We optimize a little bit by having a set of visited positions.
+We also have to take into account waiting at the entrance/exit(for part 2) We end when we reach the end.
+Simple graph traversal.

+#### Part 2

+Thankfully this was really easy because we retained state.
+We reverse the order to return (start at exit at the most optimal minute), and then run our function from part 1 when we reach the entrance again.